 Download BSF COVID-19 Safe Visiting Practice Guidelines (Version 2: 2020-08-20)

 Download Designated Family Support Person & Visitor Liability, Waiver and Indemnity Agreement

-- Information on the status of a confirmed outbreak and the number of confirmed positive cases at our Manors will be updated as frequently as possible (last updated at June 22, 2020 - no changes since this time).
+- Information on the status of a confirmed outbreak and the number of confirmed positive cases at current outbreaks at our Manors will be updated as frequently as possible at minimum daily Monday-Friday (last updated October 13, 2020).

 ||Bow View Manor

 (Last outbreak declared over October 3)